Mary Curzon, Lady Howe: Personal life

 Lady Howe died on 1 September 1962.
 Upon her ex-husband's death in 1964, her son, Edward inherited the title and became the 6th Earl Howe.

 Reputation

 In 1912, she was dubbed the "Queen of Beauty," when she appeared in that role in Patsy Cornwallis-West's Eglinton Tournament at Shakespeare's England.
 The newspapers talked about her as one of the loveliest women in England ever.
-"England’s most beautiful peeress," and "A perfect specimen of English beauty".
+"England's most beautiful peeress," and "A perfect specimen of English beauty".

 In The Book Of Beauty by Cecil Beaton, Lady Howe is described as "the elegance of the aristocrat combined with the excessive prettiness that accompanies carnation-pink cheeks and yellow hair.
-She is gracefully statuesque, her height is superb, her neck swan-like, and her poreless complexion is like icing-sugar on a birthday cake. [...] there is no living beauty who can create more of an effeft than she when entering a ballroom or sitting in a box at the opera."
+She is gracefully statuesque, her height is superb, her neck swan-like, and her poreless complexion is like icing-sugar on a birthday cake. [...] there is no living beauty who can create more of an effect than she when entering a ballroom or sitting in a box at the opera."